 To recap, detoxing from heroin might be fairly quick, but it’s only the very first step on a lifelong journey to recovery.
-By ensuring that detox is medically-supervised, your overall experience will be more comfortable.
+By ensuring that detox is medically supervised, your overall experience will be more comfortable.
 You can also rest assured that any issues, whether psychological or physical, can be addressed head-on by qualified medical professionals.

 Speak with your doctor first so you can assess the feasibility of withdrawing from heroin in an outpatient setting.
 He may inform you that residential rehab would make more sense in your circumstances.

 If you elect to detox from heroin at home, tread carefully with any remedies you might source online.
 Use the wrong product and you could end up creating more harm than good.
-If you are detoxing at home, you’ll need plenty of resolve, the support of those around you, and regular visits to a treatment center.
+If you are detoxing at home, you’ll need plenty of resolves, the support of those around you, and regular visits to a treatment center.
 As we have already mentioned, an outpatient setting should only be considered if you are a casual, short-term heroin user.

-How about if you choose to pursue a medically-supervised detox in a residential rehab center?
-Well, it pays to be completely realistic about the core goal of heroin withdrawal…
+How about if you choose to pursue a medically supervised detox in a residential rehab center?
+Well, it pays to be completely realistic about the core goal of heroin withdrawal.

 Goals of Medically-Supervised Heroin Withdrawal